Season 1, Episode 50

 Gordon Neufeld:

-Than you ever been.
-I have busier than I ever have been.
-Yes, the
+Then you ever were.
+I am busier than I ever have been.
+Yes, the teaching .

 Lorne Brown:

-Teaching and I know your book Hold Onto Your Kids, which you co-wrote with Dr. Gabor Matee has had a resurge in.
-It’s really people are really seeking that book out again too.
+I know your book Hold Onto Your Kids, which you co-wrote with Dr. Gabor Mate has had a resurgence.
+People are really seeking that book out again too.
 Congratulations on that book.
 But you have accumulated more than 40 years of experience as a clinical psychologist with children and youth and those responsible for them and your foremost authority on child development.
-And you continue to be an international speaker even in your retirement years, as we mentioned, you wrote the book, hold Onto Your Kids and you’ve devoted, I think part of the last two decades to creating courses for parents, teachers and those professionals that help the children.
-And I want everybody to know that the courses are primarily offered through the Newfeld Institute, and that’s an online educational institute.
-It’s worldwide charitable organization devoted to applying developmental science to the task of raising children.
-And Dr. Neufeld life work has been to help adults provide the conditions for children to flourish.
-And he’s also himself a father five and a grandfather to seven, I believe.
+And you continue to be an international speaker even in your retirement years, as we mentioned, you wrote the book, hold Onto Your Kids and you’ve devoted, I think, part of the last two decades to creating courses for parents, teachers and those professionals that help the children.
+And I want everybody to know that the courses are primarily offered through the Neufeld Institute, and that’s an online educational institute.
+It’s a worldwide charitable organization devoted to applying developmental science to the task of raising children.
+And Dr. Neufeld’s life work has been to help adults provide the conditions for children to flourish.
+And he’s also himself a father of five and a grandfather to seven, I believe.

 Gordon Neufeld: